frserras/register-complexity-pt/README.md

   note={To appear}

 ```
+This reference will be updated after the publication of the proceedings.

 ## 📜 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE)